velartrill/velartrill.github.io/orig/kestrel.md

 "Not wanting to hurt people is a bad idea?"

 "You cannot possibly hurt me or anyone else in this embassy.
-Even if you pulled a *gun* on me point *blank* I could easily dodge long before you pulled the trigger, and you don't *have* a gun."
+Even if you pulled a *gun* on me point *blank* I could easily disarm you long before you pulled the trigger, and you don't *have* a gun."

 "What if I panicked again and grabbed yours--"